Charlaxy/katacoda-scenarios/aspnet-openshift-katacoda/3routes.md

 #### Manually Create a route

 While waiting, go ahead and manually set up a route.
 Routes work by exposing an OpenShift services through an URL, giving a handy link to your page.
-One may be automatically crated, but it will go to a default ASP.NET path, such as /api/values.
+One may be automatically created, but it will go to a default ASP.NET path, such as /api/values.
 This isn't currently being used in the example app, and will just show a generic "value 1" and "value 2" if viewed.
 We'll need to make an additional route to a path being used in the application.

 Navigate to **Applications > Routes** in the left sidebar.